Contact Us

 Standalone services This type of P2P payment system is one with an in-built mechanism for enabling fund transfer.

-They also have a mobile wallet feature that helps users store money before sending it to another bank account or to another app user.
+They also have a mobile wallet feature that helps users store money before sending it to another existing bank account or to another app user.

 Bank centric Bank-centric applications involve banks as a party to funds transfer.

-For example, Facebook has a payment feature in its messenger that lets users transfer funds while using their accounts.
+For example, Facebook has a payment feature in its Messenger that lets users transfer funds while using their accounts.

 Why You Should Own a P2P App